Neverwinter Nights: Hordes of the Underdark: Plot

 The Relic of the Reaper transports the player character to the Realm of the Reaper, where he/she discovers that the Reaper is under orders from Mephistopheles to keep the player character there.
 He cannot go against this order, because Mephistopheles knows his true name, giving Mephistopheles complete control over the Reaper.
 The player character enters Cania, one of the levels of Baator and eventually learns the Reaper's name from the Knower of Names, a being who knows all beings' true names, and is taken to Waterdeep, where the forces of Mephistopheles have already arrived.
 When the character confronts the devil, Mephistopheles attempts to persuade the player's allies to his cause, before the final battle.
 Afterward, an epilogue is given for all of the player's companions who survive.

+Release

+Hordes of the Underdark was released in North America for Windows on December 2, in the United Kingdom on December 5, and in Australia on December 12.
+It was also made available for Linux and Mac OS X on December 17, 2003.
+The game was released in proper for Mac OS X through a Mac-specific installer via publisher MacSoft on August 11, 2004.
+Publisher Sega released the game in Japan on September 23, 2004.
+An enhanced edition of the base game developed by Beamdog and published by Skybound Games featuring several modules including the Hordes of the Underdark expansion was released for Nintendo Switch, PlayStation 4, and Xbox One on December 3, 2019.

 Reception

 Hordes of the Underdark received generally positive reviews.
 GameSpot reviewer Andrew Park called it "a solid expansion pack that adds a substantial single player campaign and interesting new options for multiplayer enthusiasts".
 According to GameSpy: "After the competent, but ultimately pedestrian outing that was Shadows of Undrentide, BioWare came roaring back with this stellar expansion".
 Chris Chan of New Straits Times thought the graphics were good, but that they suffered from performance problems due when many effects occurred simultaneously.
 He also took issue with the pathfinding for characters, and found the transition from first person to third person jarring.
 He said he expected more from the third part of the game's story, and while he enjoyed the game, he felt it was not BioWare's best work.
 Ure Paul of mania.com comments: "On an overall note, Hordes of the Underdark offers a considerably more rewarding experience than the Shadows of Undrentide and, therefore, deserves an honorable place in your RPG collection.
 It presents enough improvements to the NWN franchise to satisfy its ever-growing community of devoted players.
 After you're done, you'll most probably get the incentive to try it again with another new prestige class".

 Hordes of the Underdark was a runner-up for Computer Games Magazine's "Expansion of the Year" award, which ultimately went to EverQuest: Lost Dungeons of Norrath.